RunOpenCode/backup/README.markdown

 # Manager

-Manager is defined with `RunOpenCode\Backup\Contract\ManagerInterface`, he executes profiles and provides their workflows with `EventDispatcher` and `Logger` prior their execution.
+Manager is defined with `RunOpenCode\Backup\Contract\ManagerInterface`, default implementation is given with `RunOpenCode\Backup\Manager`.
+He holds references to all profiles, allows iteration trough profiles, and their execution.
+If you are using dependency injection or service locator in your project, Manager should be only one public entry point into library, while other components should be injected into manager as hidden/private dependencies.